PUSH-PULL-LEGS SPLIT: PUSH WORKOUT

 Now, move right into your bicep curls movement: the Dumbbell Waiter’s Curl.

 The Dumbbell Waiter’s Curl is also a long head exercise, but this time for the biceps.
 This variation on one of the most common pull exercises serves as a perfect complement to the triceps exercise, giving you a chance to get some additional volume.
-Perform three sets of 10 to 12 reps.
+Use a pair of dumbbells and perform three sets of 10 to 12 reps.

 ROTATOR CUFF MUSCLE EXTERNAL ROTATION